-- 3. Add water to sample: Add 20 μ L of nuclease-free water to each well containing GS-PCR product to bring the reaction volume to 50 μ L. - 4.
-Add beads: Add 60 μL of AMPure beads (equivalent to a 1.2x bead ratio) to each well.
+- Add water to sample: Add 25 μL of nuclease-free water to each well containing GS-PCR product to bring the reaction volume to 50 μL. - 4.
+Add beads: Add $60 \mu L$ of AMPure beads (equivalent to a 1.2x bead ratio) to each well.
 Pipette the mixture up and down 10 times.
 If bubbles form on the bottom of the wells, briefly centrifuge the samples and mix again. - 5.
 Bind GS-PCR product to beads: Incubate for 5 minutes at room temperature. - 6.
-Separate beads containing GS-PCR product: Place the PCR plate on a magnetic rack until the solution appears clear, which can take up to 5 minutes. - Remove supernatant: Carefully remove the supernatant from each well without disturbing the beads. - 8.
-Wash beads: With the PCR plate still on the magnetic rack add 150 μL of freshly prepared 70% ethanol to each well without disturbing the beads.
-Incubate at room temperature for 30 seconds, and then remove the supernatant from each well.
+Separate beads containing GS-PCR product: Place the PCR plate on a magnetic rack until the solution appears clear, which can take up to 5 minutes. - Remove supernatant: Carefully remove the supernatant from each well without disturbing the beads.

-- 1 - Important: Do not allow the ethanol mixture to remain open to the air.
+- 8. Wash beads: With the PCR plate still on the magnetic rack, add $150 \,\mu\text{L}$ of freshly prepared 70% ethanol to each well without disturbing the beads.
+Incubate at room temperature for 30 seconds, and then remove the supernatant from each well. - Important: Do not allow the ethanol mixture to remain open to the air.
 The ethanol concentration will change over time, affecting the washing of the beads.
 Pour only enough solution for each wash. - 9.
 Second wash: Repeat step 8 for a second 70% ethanol wash.
 Remove the supernatant from each well.
 The unused solution of ethanol can be used to purify the libraries after the indexing PCR is completed. - 10.
-Remove remaining ethanol wash: Centrifuge for 10-15 seconds, place the PCR plate back on the magnetic rack, and use a 10 or 20 μL tip to remove any trace amounts of ethanol from each well. - 11.
-Resuspend beads: Remove the samples from the magnetic rack, and immediately resuspend the dried beads in each well using $64 \,\mu\text{L}$ of nuclease-free water.
+Remove remaining ethanol wash: Centrifuge for 10 15 seconds, place the PCR plate back on the magnetic rack, and use a 10 μL or 20 μL tip to remove any trace amounts of ethanol from each well. - II.
+Dry beads: Keep the samples on the magnetic rack and let the beads air dry at room temperature for 2-5 minutes. - Important: To mitigate product loss, do not allow the beads to over-dry.
+The beads have sufficiently dried when the bead mass has small cracks in the middle.
+If large cracks have appeared among the entire bead ring or they are flaky, they are over-dried.
+Beads that are too dry may be difficult to resuspend. - 12.
+Resuspend beads: Remove the samples from the magnetic rack and resuspend the dried beads in each well using 64 μL of nuclease-free water.
 Gently pipette the suspension up and down 10 times.
-If bubbles form on the bottom of the wells, briefly centrifuge and mix again.

-TIP: Do not allow the beads to over-dry.
-During the purification, the beads tend to clump and "fan."
-Be sure to immediately resuspend the beads after removing the ethanol wash.

-12. Incubate and Elute: Incubate at room temperature for 5 minutes.

-TIP: After resuspending the beads, cover the reactions and prepare for the indexing PCR step using the Indexing PCR Master Mix.
+If bubbles form on the bottom of the wells, briefly centrifuge and mix again. - TIP: After resuspending the beads, cover the reactions and prepare for the indexing PCR step using the Indexing PCR Master Mix.
 The Indexing PCR Master Mix should be handled in the pre-PCR area.
-Alternatively, the purified gene-specific PCR product may be stored at -20°C after elution.

-- 13. Separate GS-PCR product from beads: Place the elutions on a magnetic rack at room temperature until the solution appears clear.
-Transfer 62 μL of clear supernatant from each well to a new PCR plate.

-Optional Stopping Point: The purified GS-PCR products can be stored at -20°C.
+Alternatively, the purified gene-specific PCR product may be stored at -20°C after elution. - 13.
+Incubate and Elute: Incubate at room temperature for 5 minutes. - 14.
+Separate GS-PCR product from beads: Place the reactions on a magnetic rack at room temperature until the solution appears clear.
+Transfer $60 \mu L$ of clear supernatant from each well to a new PCR plate. - Optional Stopping Point: The purified GS-PCR products can be stored at -20°C.